Chick-fil-A: United Kingdom

-A Chick-fil-A operated in Edinburgh during Spring 2018.
+A Chick-fil-A operated in Edinburgh during the Spring of 2018.
 On October 10, 2019, Chick-fil-A returned to Europe, with the opening of a store at The Oracle shopping centre in Reading, UK.
 The store closed in March 2020 after The Oracle opted not to continue the lease of the location beyond the six-month pilot period in the face of continued protests over the chain's anti-LGBTQ stance.

 In February 2019, Chick-fil-A opened a store on a 12-month pilot scheme in Aviemore, Scotland.
-The store was closed in January 2020 amidst protest and controversy from locals and customers regarding the chain's former donations to charities supporting anti-LGBT rights causes.
-The reason for closing however was not the controversy (only 1,000 signatures were gained in a petition) but the pop-up nature of the experiment and the competition from more established outlets.
+The store was closed in January 2020 amidst protests and controversy from locals and customers regarding the chain's former donations to charities supporting anti-LGBT rights causes.
+Chick-fil-A said that they had always planned a short-term stay at the location.

+Later, the company changed some policies, appointing its first head of diversity in 2020, and focused its charitable activities on education and hunger alleviation rather than opponents of same-sex marriage.
+In September 2023, the company planned to open five restaurants in the UK from early 2025, investing over $100M over the following ten years in the UK.
+The chain said that it would apply its charitable policies, including a $25,000 donation to a local organization on opening a Chick-fil-A restaurant and donation of surplus food to local charitable causes, to its UK branches too.

+Chick-fil-A have opened their first full UK restaurant in Lisburn, Northern Ireland in January 2025, followed by a second one in Templepatrick, Northern Ireland in February 2025 under a partnership with Welcome Break, a subsidiary of Applegreen.
+A third location in Leeds, West Yorkshire opened in October 2025.

+Puerto Rico

+Chick-fil-A opened its first location in Puerto Rico in 2022 and by 2024 had expanded to seven restaurants, with the plan for up to 25 locations by 2030.
+The unique menu includes coffee 100% grown and roasted in Puerto Rico.

 Expansion to Asia and Europe

-Chick-fil-A CEO Andrew Cathy announced in March 2023 that it planned to open restaurants in both Asia and Europe by 2026, and was set to expand to a total of five overseas markets by 2030.
+Chick-fil-A CEO Andrew Cathy announced in March 2023 that it planned to open restaurants in Asia and Europe by 2026, and was set to expand to five overseas markets by 2030.
 The Wall Street Journal reported that it was seeking countries with "stable economies, dense populations, and a demand for chicken".

+Singapore

+Chick-fil-A opened a pop-up restaurant at Esplanade Mall for three days from June 26 through 28, 2024, being the first Asian country to host a Chick-fil-A pop-up.
+On October 17, 2024, Chick-fil-A officially announced it would be opening in Singapore in late 2025, making the first Asian country to open the brand, and would be investing US$75 million into its first restaurant in the country for 10 years.

 Planned locations

-In July 2018, Chick-fil-A announced it would be opening its first location in Hawaii in Kahului in early 2022, with additional locations in Honolulu and Kapoleo to follow.
-In December 2020, it was announced the company would open a new location in Puerto Rico.
-The first Puerto Rican location opened on March 3, 2022 in Bayamón.
+Chick-fil-A has announced plans to open stores in both the UK and Singapore in late 2025.